Here-Be-Saoirse/rpi-debian-installer/readme.md

 * the `qemu-user-binfmt` (Debian) or `binfmt-qemu-static-all-arch (AUR)` (on Arch Linux) packages.

 ### Usage
-Simply run `./installer.sh`.
-You can alternatively run `./installer.sh verbose` to see more info about dependancy checks.
-This will install a telnetd daemon as a backup connectivity method if ssh is not working, though this is rare.
+Simply run `./rpi-debian-installer`.
+You can alternatively run `./rpi-debian-installer debug` to see more info about dependancy checks.
+This will also install a telnetd daemon as a backup connectivity method if ssh is not working, though this is rare.

 ### License
 This software is licensed under the GNU General Public License (version 3) and is copyright (C) 2020 Saoirse Ó Catháin.